vansante/go-network-file/README.md

 # go-network-file
-Provides an io.Reader(At)/io.Writer(At) interface over the network.
+Provides an io.Reader(At) and io.Writer(At) interface over the network.